A monotone Sinai theorem: Introduction

-In our context, the partial order is defined by $\x\succeq \x'$ if $\x_i\ge \x'_i$ for each $i\in \Z$.
-It is well known that $p^\Z$ stochastically dominates $q^\Z$ if and only if $p$ stochastically dominates $q$ (where the partial order on $[N]$ is the standard total order), and $p$ stochastically dominates $q$ if and only if $\sum_{i=0}^k p_i \leq \sum_{i=0}^k q_i$ for all $0 \leq k < N$.
-A factor map, mapping $[N]^\Z$ to itself, is said to be \dff{monotone} if $\phi(\x)\preceq \x$ for each $\x\in [N]^\Z$.
-In our context, by the definition of a factor, this is equivalent to the condition $\phi(\x)_0\le \x_0$ for all $\x\in [N]^\Z$.
-Notice that if $\phi$ is a monotone factor from $([N]^\Z,\mu)$ to $([N]^\Z,\nu)$, then $\mu$ stochastically dominates $\nu$.
+In our context, the partial order is defined by $\mathrm{x}\succeq \mathrm{x}'$ if $\mathrm{x}_i\ge\mathrm{x}'_i$ for each $i\in\mathbb{Z}$.
+It is well known that $p^{\mathbb{Z}}$ stochastically dominates $q^{\mathbb{Z}}$ if and only if $p$ stochastically dominates $q$ (where the partial order on $[N]$ is the standard total order), and $p$~stochastically dominates $q$ if and only if $\sum_{i=0}^k p_i \leq \sum_{i=0}^k q_i$ for all $0 \leq k < N$.
+A~factor map, mapping $[N]^{\mathbb{Z}}$ to itself, is said to be \textit{monotone} if $\phi(\mathrm{x})\preceq\mathrm{x}$ for each $\mathrm{x}\in[N]^{\mathbb{Z}}$.
+In our context, by the definition of a factor, this is equivalent to the condition $\phi(\mathrm{x})_0\le\mathrm{x}_0$ for all $\mathrm{x}\in[N]^{\mathbb{Z}}$.
+Notice that if $\phi$ is a monotone factor from $([N]^{\mathbb{Z}},\mu)$ to $([N]^{\mathbb{Z}},\nu)$, then $\mu$ stochastically dominates $\nu$.

 It follows from the above that two necessary conditions for $B(q)$ to be a monotone factor of $B(p)$ are that $p$ stochastically dominates $q$ and $H(p)\ge H(q)$.
-Karen Ball and Russell Lyons \cite{Ball} asked about a partial converse: \begin{quote} If $p$ and $q$ are probability measures on $[N]$ such that $p$ stochastically dominates $q$ and $H(p)>H(q)$, does there exist a monotone factor map from $B(p)$ to $B(q)$? \end{quote} We answer this question affirmatively.
+Karen Ball and Russell Lyons \cite{Ball} asked about a partial converse:

+\begin{quote} If $p$ and $q$ are probability measures on $[N]$ such that $p$ stochastically dominates $q$ and $H(p)>H(q)$, does there exist a monotone factor map from $B(p)$ to $B(q)$? \end{quote}